pricebenjamin/unet-estimator/README.md

+Note: This README is an early work-in-progress.
+The body still needs to be written and images need to be resized.

 # Implementing U-Net using the TensorFlow Estimator API

 This repository contains scripts for building, training, and generating predictions with our own implementation of the U-Net architecture.
 The network was implemented in Python using TensorFlow's Estimator API.
 Our goal was to reproduce the U-Net architecture described in [1], then train the network on data provided by the Carvana Image Masking Challenge hosted on Kaggle [2].
 Our implementation produced masks with average pixel accuracy of 0.9959 +/- 0.0003 over a 6-fold cross-validation set.